 Although your spouse will be the one going through the surrogate pregnancy, you will be affected, too.
 It’s important that you discuss this in detail and make a plan for how it will play out.
 If you have children, they will need to be included, too.

-Although communication will help to alleviate some of the uncertainty, you may still experience some anxiety about the situation.
-That’s completely normal; it shows how much you care about your partner.
+Feeling uncertain or anxious about the situation is completely normal; it shows how much you care about your partner.

 Don’t hesitate to seek outside help if you need it!
 A surrogacy expert can help you work through any anxieties you’re having during this time and guide you through the process.

 Before too long, you’ll need to tell your friends and extended family about your exciting journey.
-This can be both fun and tricky.
-You don’t always know how loved ones will react to the idea of their friend, sister, or other relative being a surrogate.
+This can be both exciting and nerve-wracking since you don’t always know how they will react.

-Social media is sometimes the easiest (and most painless) way of announcing your news.
+Social media is sometimes the easiest way of announcing your news.
 You’ll be able to reach the majority of your friends and family this way, and they’ll all be “told” at the same time.
 It also means you can avoid any face-to-face awkwardness and keep the mood light!

 If you’d prefer to be a little more serious about your announcement, a get-together with your pals could be an option.
 Hosting a small party or a dinner can be a great way to share your announcement and receive everyone’s love and support in person.
 The positive response of others will also be contagious!